As part of your ACLS training, you’ll be asked to manage Tachycardia in skill stations. Let’s learn about tachycardia.

-As detailed in the beginning, if it turns out to be an unstable tachyarrythmia, immediate synchronized cardioversion is recommended.
+As detailed in the beginning, if it turns out to be an unstable tachyarrhythmia, immediate synchronized cardioversion is recommended.

-Before the procedure, consider explaining to the patient and obtaining consent.
+Before the procedure, consider explaining to the patient and obtaining consent if time permits.

 Apart from consent, to prevent discomfort to the patient, consider sedating.

 Now, choose the right energy on the defibrillator and press the SYNC button.